 The drama is a follow-up to the drama, “Reaching Out – Reaching Back”.
 The drama will again feature the two boys, Johnathan and Rocky, and will add Rocky’s father, Mike Johnstone.
 This drama can be used at any time of the year but is particularly appropriate for Father’s Day.

-Entire drama takes place in church sanctuary where a Father's Day program is being staged.
+The entire drama takes place in a church sanctuary where a Father’s Day program is being staged.
 The key to the success of the entire presentation is in making the Three Actors Segments real and believable.
-There has to be a very gradual but definite switch in Mike's attitude from one of a tough, uncaring person to that of a repentant father.
+There has to be a very gradual but definite switch in Mike’s attitude from one of a tough, uncaring person to that of a repentant father.
 Be careful not to make this look staged or comic.

 There will be a raised stage approx. four feet high at Upstage Center from which Abraham and also the singer in the Bellwether Father segment will act.
 Where possible there should be a cross just behind this acting location, have the cross behind a screen of scrim in order that the cross is invisible while lights are shining from the front.
 Later in the drama lights will be turned on behind the scrim which will make the cross visible.